 Most people who join the course already have a PGCE or another teaching qualification.
 Your written outputs, together with the experiences and activities of the course, will provide a portfolio of evidence that can open up new opportunities and a fresh stage in your career.

-We also offer a part-time Special Needs and Inclusive Education MA which enables you to fit your studies alongside other commitments.
+We also offer a full-time Special Educational Needs, Disability and Inclusion MA which enables you to fit your studies alongside other commitments.